-Mark Garland discusses with PYMNYS how retailers are using tools with artificial intelligence (AI) to help them decide what to buy and how to buy it.
+Mark Garland discusses with PYMNTS how retailers are using tools with artificial intelligence (AI) to help them decide what to buy and how to buy it.

 AI Helps Retailers Achieve Vendor Order Optimization

 Retail buyers must sift through a lot of data and make many decisions when facing the challenge of buying the right amount of merchandise.

 Forecasting has become even more of a challenge at this time when supply chain issues have been in the news to the extent that they’ve entered the public consciousness.
 The historical data that has often been used by retailers isn’t relevant when some had no sales for months due to lockdowns during the pandemic and when 2022 and 2023 are likely to be much different than 2021.